KamRon-67/KamRon-67/README.md

 ---

 ## Curently working on:
-- - 🔭 I’m currently working on project_unicorn
+- - 🔭 I’m currently working on how to make youtube videos
 - 🌱 I’m currently learning Blazor
-- 👯 I’m looking to collaborate on project_unicorn or any Blazor project
-- 🤔 I’m looking for help with with .net 6
 - 💬 Ask me about pretty much anything your see here
 - ⚡ Fun fact: I am making this up as I go!